iiRealisticDev/realistic-database/README.md

 # Changelogs
 ## Version 1.1.0
 - Added NPM page to menu
-- Switched fron tarball insteall to `npm i realistic-database`
+- Switched fron tarball install to `npm i realistic-database`

 ## Version 1.0.1
 - Changed behaviour of forceOverwrite for `put`, it previously checked if the key existed, not the value in the key.
 This was made before I decided to do keys as arrays of entries.